Syn-ByNam/ADT-Assignment01/README.md

 ## How to Use

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine:git clone https://github.com/Chnlchtpny/ADT-Assignment01.git
+2. Navigate to the project directory: cd student-manager
-2. Compile the program: javac StudentManager.java
+3. Compile the program: javac StudentManager.java
-3. Run the program: java StudentManager
+4. Run the program: java StudentManager

 5. The program will display options for sorting or searching student records.
 You can choose one of the following options:
 - `-n` : Sort by student number